Giraffe - The Facts

 How long do giraffe live?

-Both male (bulls) and female (cows) giraffe can live to about 25 years (even longer in captivity).
-But even the world’s tallest animal has enemies.
+However, even the world’s tallest animal has enemies.
 Giraffe mortality rates vary from region to region dependant on density of natural predators.
 Even adult male giraffe are predated by lions, while sub-adults and calves are particularly vulnerable and can also be taken by hyena, leopard, wild dog and crocodile.

 As an example, the infant mortality rate in the Serengeti (G.c. tippelskirchi or Masai giraffe) for one month old giraffe calves is over 20% while some 50% of calves do not survive their first 6 months.
 This figure has reached nearly 60% by the end of the first year in the Serengeti, dropping to 8% in the second year and just 3% in the third.